NILAY-KS07/PopChats/README.md

 ## 📖 Overview

-PopChats is a lightweight, privacy-focused anonymous chat platform that lets people join conversations instantly without creating an account.
-Users can enter public rooms or create temporary custom rooms while enjoying fast, real-time messaging powered by WebSockets.
+PopChats is a real-time anonymous chat platform that enables instant conversations without requiring accounts, emails, or personal information.
+Users can join public rooms or create temporary custom rooms while enjoying fast, WebSocket-powered messaging in a privacy-first environment.

 The project follows a decoupled architecture with the frontend hosted on **Vercel** and the backend running on **Render**, providing a responsive experience while keeping deployment simple.

+**Note**: *PopChats intentionally avoids storing chat history.
+On the free Render deployment, the ephemeral filesystem also means locally stored SQLite data is not guaranteed to persist across deployments or instance restarts, reinforcing the platform's temporary nature.*

 ---